 4. Drink plenty of fluids to dilute your urine.
 This will make passing urine less painful.
 Passing urine while sitting in a bath or while pouring water over your genitals may also help.

 5. Avoid wearing tight clothing because it may irritate the blisters and ulcers.

-If your symptoms are more severe, you may be prescribed antiviral tablets (aciclovir), which you will need to take five times a day for five days.
+If your symptoms are more severe, you may be prescribed antiviral tablets (Acyclovir), which you will need to take five times a day for five days.

 This is known as suppressive treatment and aims to prevent further outbreaks developing.
-In this instance, it is likely you will need to take aciclovir twice a day for six to 12 months.
+In this instance, it is likely you will need to take Acyclovir twice a day for six to 12 months.